The Changing Landscape of Education: An Interview with Sir Ken Robinson

 Stay tuned for Part 2.

-Dr. Rod Berger: Sir Ken, we talked off-air about meeting a few years ago at the ASCD conference and speaking there amongst educators from around the country and the world.
+Mind Rocket Media Group: Sir Ken, we talked off-air about meeting a few years ago at the ASCD conference and speaking there amongst educators from around the country and the world.
 One thing that is interesting is the role that you and others like Sugata Mitra play in the next chapter of education.
 Have you given much thought to the role motivation and the power of audible exchange that helps educators move forward and take action?

 Sir Ken Robinson: I’m asked a lot to talk to groups of educators around America and around the world, and that’s something I’ve done for a very long time.